 Jon Kabat-Zinn, Wherever You Go, There You Are

 with nature, and all that is living.”
-If this is too esoteric for you, my suggestion is to try the practice
+If this sounds too difficult, my suggestion is to try the practice

-for a definitive time, considering a week of 3-5 minutes a day and then see what happens.
+for a definitive time, considering a practice of 3-5 minutes a day, for a week and then see what happens.

-I have recorded some of the practices I have used with clients in order to share them and encourage the practice.
+I have provided some very simplistic recordings of some practices I have used with clients as an example of a way to begin.